“Okay, climate warrior, what do you make of them Republican frauds trying to blame wind turbines for that cat-ass-trophe in Texas?”

 “That’s the way Republicans like it,” I replied.
 “There’s a lot more money to be made if you privatize utilities and neglect stuff like maintenance and safety and long-range planning.”

 Swamp Rabbit was getting feisty as he drank, and I could tell he was itching to have an argument.
 “Okay, Mister Know-It-All.
-How come the peeps in them red states don’t get wise to Republican con men?”
+How come the peeps in them red states don’t get wise to them Republican con men?”

 “That’s a big question, rabbit.
 There’s no time to answer it here.”